MicrosoftDocs/sql-docs/docs/connect/jdbc/using-the-jdbc-driver.md

 Enterprise Java Beans (EJB) are run in an EJB container.
 EJB containers are sourced from various vendors.
 Java applets run in a browser but are downloaded from a web server.
 Copy sqljdbc.jar, sqljdbc4.jar, or sqljdbc41.jar to the web server root and specify the name of the JAR file in the HTML archive tab of the applet, for example, `<applet ... archive=mssql-jdbc-***.jar>`.

-## Making a simple connection to a database
+## Make a simple connection to a database

 To use the sqljdbc.jar class library, applications must first register the driver as follows: